-Edan Gelt is a Chicago business consultant and mom of two – Kennedy, 10 and Maddox 12.
-She’s also the 2017 publicity chair for the CureSearch Chicago Superheroes Unite!
+Edan Gelt is a communications consultant and mom of two – Kennedy, 10 and Maddox 12.
+She’s also the 2017 publicity chair for the CureSearch Superheroes Unite!
 Event.
 Edan Gelt became involved with CureSearch after her 4-year-old daughter, Kennedy, was diagnosed with leukemia on February 2, 2012.

 It all began when Kennedy began exhibiting strange symptoms, like coughing, exhaustion, nausea and difficulty urinating, over a 2-month period.
 Despite numerous trips to the pediatrician, she remained undiagnosed.
 It wasn’t until the pediatrician ordered a blood draw, and after checking into Loyola Medical Center in Maywood, Illinois, that they heard the devastating news – cancer.

 “It was a whirlwind – the day after she was admitted, they surgically inserted a port and started chemo infusion,” says Edan. ” We met with Dr. Ricarchito Manera, a brilliant and kind doctor, who patiently sat down and gave us a protocol for her first 29 days called induction.
 He explained that after induction, she would be put on a randomized study, backed by CureSearch.
 The study would be based on her risk assessment from a bone marrow test.”

 After a 5-day stay, the family returned the next day because Kennedy had a fever that she couldn’t shake.
 They spent the next month in the hospital, with Kennedy being poked and prodded, swallowing disgusting medication and having several blood transfusions, scans and tests during her stay.

 “She was so strong, so resilient, and trusting.
 She morphed into a tiny superhero, and we called her Princess K.” Gelt said.